 Backup is your chance to resurrect the site and put it back online in case your hosting or website is compromised.
 Thankfully, you don’t have to push the button every day.
 Because most hosting control panels, as well as WordPress plugins, let you forget about backups after you set them.

 However, we suggest you regularly check in to see whether backups are running smoothly as part of your website management tasks.
 Also, ensure that backups are kept offsite.
-Consider trying WP Toolkit ( as part of WordPress Edition ) which can make automated incremental backups straight into the most popular cloud storage providers.
+Consider trying WP Toolkit ( as part of WP Edition ) which can make automated incremental backups straight into the most popular cloud storage providers.

 Moreover, if you have a lot of data to lose, consider a comprehensive backup tool like the Acronis Backup Extension.
 As it covers both complete server backup as well as granular down to website and single file backups.

 Does your website always load when you access it?
 Great, but that might not be the case for your customers.
 The best way to know is by using an uptime monitor which you can check daily for any signs of outages.
-Uptime Robot, also included in WordPress Edition, can provide automated alerts.
+Uptime Robot, also included in WP Edition, can provide automated alerts.
 Thus making website management easier.

 Lots of downtime can mean you need to switch hosting or that there are coding issues on your site.
 Monitoring downtime means you can stop it before you lose too many customers.